ramsey/devtools-lib/README.md

 you've configured one) as having other scripts to run, in addition to the command's default behavior, or you may override the default behavior entirely.

+> 💡 **Tip** \
+> If you don't want to use the property name "ramsey/devtools," you may use
+> "devtools" instead.
+However, if there is a conflict with another package that
+> uses the `extra.devtools` property, `extra.ramsey/devtools` takes precedence,
+> so you may use it to avoid conflicts.

 Specifying additional scripts works exactly like [writing custom commands](https://getcomposer.org/doc/articles/scripts.md#writing-custom-commands) in `composer.json`, but the location is different.
 Everything you can do with